joninvski/LocationShower/README.md

 Activity tests
 --------------

-(TODO)

     # Installs and runs the tests for Build 'debug' on connected devices.
-    ./gradlew connectedAndroidTest
+    ./gradlew connectedAndroidTest # results in app/build/outputs/reports/androidTests/connected/index.html

-    # Runs all the instrumentation test variations on all the connected devices (TODO )
+    # Runs all the instrumentation test variations on all the connected devices
     ./gradlew spoon                # results in app/build/spoon/debug/index.html

 Code quality
 ------------